Craz1k0ek/Sockets/Sources/WebSockets/README.md

 #  WebSockets

 This is a wrapper around the `URLSessionWebSocketTask` from Apple.
-The websockets are written using the new Swift concurrency in mind, providing an easy way to wait for method calls to the object.
+The websockets are written using the new Swift concurrency in mind, providing an easy way interact with the object.

 ### Create

+A socket can easily be created and interacted with.

 ```swift
 let websocket = WebSocket(url: serverURL)